What Size Massage Ball Works Best for Hands and Wrists? | 321 STRONG Answers

 ## Why Small Diameter Matters for Hands and Wrists

 Your hand contains over 30 muscles, tendons, and ligaments packed into a compact space.
 A standard 3.5-inch massage ball, fine for the glutes or thoracic spine, cannot reach the arch of the palm or the tissue between the metacarpal bones.
 A 1.5- to 2-inch ball sits naturally in your palm and lets you apply bodyweight or grip pressure with precision.
-I sized the spikey ball in the 321 STRONG 5-in-1 set specifically for this range - it hits every hand and wrist target without losing contact precision.
+I sized the spikey ball in the 321 STRONG 5-in-1 set specifically for this range, it hits every hand and wrist target without losing contact precision.
 For wrist soreness from keyboard work or grip fatigue from training, that precision is what separates surface-level pressure from real relief.
 Rolling too large a ball across your palm just pushes the whole hand around rather than compressing specific muscle fibers.

 ## Smooth vs. Spikey: Texture Does More Work at This Scale

 For hand and wrist work, texture matters more than it does on larger muscle groups.
 The pointed nodes on a spikey ball mechanically deform fascia and create shear force between tissue layers.
 Smooth balls glide.
-They do not generate the same depth of contact, and at this scale, that gap is obvious.
+They don't generate the same depth of contact, and at this scale, that gap is obvious.
 Textured rolling surfaces produce a greater thermal response and may improve local circulation compared to smooth alternatives ([Wiewelhove T, *Frontiers in Physiology*, 2019](https://pubmed.ncbi.nlm.nih.gov/31024339)).
 On a correctly sized spikey ball, that effect concentrates on the tissue you need most: the dense connective tissue of the palm, wrist flexors, and forearm extensors.
 If you deal with chronic grip tension or repetitive strain from typing, climbing, or racquet sports, the texture difference is noticeable.

 ## Size vs. Target: A Quick Reference